 Must read: Ways to enhance team communication at the workplace.

 Creating a Collaborative Environment

-It is difficult for remote employees to be part of the workplace culture and communicate spontaneously with their coworkers.
+It is difficult for remote employees to be part of the workplace culture and connect spontaneously with their coworkers.

 Team leaders should schedule time for the whole group to meet in the office to facilitate team collaboration.
 In this way, others can offer support and guidance to their colleagues.

-In addition to formal creative sessions, managers should set up informal ones as well.
+In addition to formal creative sessions, managers should also set up informal ones.
 It is important for teams to have a free flow of ideas and to inspire each other with their solutions.